apieceofwork/BI_2021_Python/README.md

 It will install the needed packages in your virtual environment.

 4) Now when the packages have been installed, you can run "pain.py"

+Use this command: python pain.py

+5) Great!
+Everything works!
+Here is the output of pain.py: